MarcelGallois/JavaScript-BrivoAPI-Wrapper/README.md

 This is a wrapper for the Brivo API.

 ### Current Functionality
-Can authenticate, get users, get user groups based on a user id, get groups, assign users to groups, create users, delete users, and update users.
+Can currently authenticate, get users, get user groups based on a user id, get groups, assign users to groups, create users, delete users, and update users.

 ### Installation
 To install, clone the repository and run `pip install .` from the root directory.